alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ![OPA Template](images/lab9-opa-template.gif "OPA Template")

 > **Note:** Expect the pipeline to fail at the policy evaluation step.
 The OWASP scan found critical vulnerabilities, and the policy we just created is doing its job blocking the release before it reaches production.
+If you'd like to get back in compliance so the pipeline can proceed, navigate to **Project Settings --> Policies --> OWASP CVEs** and change the Rego policy on the left from `critical > 0` to `critical > 6`.

 ---